aribamin/Threaded-Word-Counter/README.md

 Job Queue: A linked list of jobs (or tasks) for each thread to complete.
 Each job is just a function and its inputs.
 Head Pointer: Points to the next job in line.
 ThreadPool_job_queue_t: Keeps track of how many jobs there are, how many were completed, and if all jobs are done.
+The size parameter needs to be added so that each job can have a "priority" value, allowing the thread pool to identify which jobs are "shorter" or "quicker."
+By knowing the size of each job, we can organize them in the queue to ensure that the shortest job is always picked first, implementing the Shortest Job First (SJF) scheduling.
+Without the size parameter, the pool wouldn't know which job is shorter, so it couldn’t prioritize jobs effectively.

 2. MapReduce Partitions
 Partition Array: Divides the data into sections (partitions) to spread the work across reducers.